 The above pictured Speedmaster Professional Jubilee 27 CHRO C12 is offered for 8700GBP.

 Another chronometer version of the Speedmaster is this white gold BC348.0062 (or reference 3192.30).
 Available with bracelet or strap (3692.30).
 We have covered this watch on Speedy Tuesday, as one of our readers owns one of these rare beauties.
-We also took photos of the one from the Omega Museum in Biel, which can be found here.
+We also took photos of the one from the Omega Museum in Biel.
 Limited to 500 pieces, to commemorate the Apollo XI mission.
 It has the caliber 864 movement, which is identical to the caliber 863 but with Chronometer certification (COSC).
 This watch was delivered with a very special leather box, in the shape of a book.

 I end this 1st part with the gold Moonwatch models that was just part of regular production, references 3695.50 (leather strap) and 3195.50 (gold bracelet).
 These models came with the nicely finished caliber 1863 movement.
 Omega discontinued them a couple of years ago, as there was – likely – too little demand for full gold Moonwatch models.

-As you can read, there are quite a bit of variations of gold Moonwatch models.
-In the 2nd part we will continue with some more special gold ones to have a complete list (as possible) of all of them.
+As you can read, there is quite a bit of variation of Omega’s Speedmaster Moonwatch in gold.
+In the 2nd part, we will continue with some more special gold ones to have a complete list (as possible) of all of them.
 Personally, I think a number of these watches are still undervalued.
-Of course, the first Apollo XI 1969 commemorative edition is well-known and comes with a certain price tag, but the others can some times be picked up for very interesting prices.
-They are quite rare though, which does require some effort on searching and identifying.
-Some times, they are even cheaper than some of the limited edition stainless steel models, which doesn’t make sense to me, as many of these gold models are also limited or numbered editions.
+Of course, the first Apollo XI 1969 commemorative edition is well-known and comes with a certain price tag, but the others can sometimes be picked up for very interesting prices.
+They are quite rare though, which does require some effort in searching and identifying.
+Sometimes, they are even cheaper than some of the limited edition stainless steel models, which doesn’t make sense to me, as many of these gold models are also limited or numbered editions.
 My own Speedmaster Pro ‘Stafford’, ref.
 345.0802 is a watch that I bought just to own one.
 Put it in the safe and be part of the modest collection of Speedmasters.
 However, I find myself wearing it very often, even though I am not a guy for gold watches in general.
 If you see a gold Moonwatch model, make sure to try one and don’t stare blind on the Apollo XI 1969 model, there are some rarer gold versions out there.

 Gold Speedmaster ‘Moonwatch’ Image Gallery